(1300 292 371)

 Australasian Certification Authority

-The Academic Centres of Cyber Security Excellence (ACCSE) program is part of Australia's $230 million Cyber Security Strategy launched by the Prime Minister on 21 April 2016.
+The ACCSE program is part of Australia's $230 million Cyber Security Strategy launched by the Prime Minister on 21 April 2016.

 Australian Competition and Consumer Commission

 The process of granting or denying requests for access to systems, applications and information.
-Can also refer to the process of granting or denying requests for access to facilities.
+It can also refer to the process of granting or denying requests for access to facilities.

 A system permitting access to multiple security domains from a single client device.